codeonlyjs/website/content/guide/start.md

 ---
 # Getting Started

-Because there's so many ways to use CodeOnly, the best way to get started will depend on what you're trying to achieve.
+The best way to get started with CodeOnly will depend on what you're trying to achieve...

 <div class="box-container">